tisnik/slides/docs/BDD.md

 * Behave library
     - for Python 2.x and Python 3.x as well
     - most of Gherkin language is implemented
+    - binding
-    - binding: test description <-> test implementation
+        - test description ↔ test implementation
     - decorators
     - test parameters are "deduced" from decorators